-Admission to the School of Marine Science is highly competitive; there were 103 applicants for the entering class of 2006, of which only 37 were accepted.
+Admission to the School of Marine Science is highly competitive; there were 93 applicants for the entering class of 2007, of which 31 were accepted and 22 matriculated.
 The Faculty carefully evaluates criteria of performance, which include GRE scores, overall GPA and GPA in area of concentration, the applicant's statement of purpose, letters of recommendation, and prior experience.
-Although it is neither possible nor desirable to provide absolute values of criteria that will ensure admission, see the figure on page 60 for GPA and GRE scores of students offered admission in 2002 - 2006.
+Although it is neither possible nor desirable to provide absolute values of criteria that will ensure admission, see the figure on the previous page for GPA and GRE scores of students offered admission in 2003 - 2007.